+Figure 19.
+Depth of inverstigation plotted based on two models (a): cut-off = 0.1 (underestimated); (b) cut-off=0.5 (correctly estimated); (c): cut-off = 0.9 (overestimated)

 Introducing A-Priori geologic information

-Ex 3: DC Inversion Non-uniform reference model:
+Ex 3: DC Inversion: Non-uniform reference model:

-The next example is very similar to the previous inversion, with an exception that a different reference model is introduced (figure 18).
-As opposed to the previous example, where the reference model was set to a 1000 Ohm m half-space, the new model includes an elongated conductive (10 Ohm m) rectangular block.
+The next example is very similar to the previous inversion, with an exception that a different reference model is introduced (figure 20).
+As opposed to the previous example, where the reference model was set to a 1000 Ohm m halfspace, the new model includes an elongated conductive (10 Ohm m) rectangular block.
 The elongated block has the same value as the conductivity anomaly but the boundaries do not coincide.
 Moreover the block in the true model has smoothed boundaries.
 In summary, the supplied reference model has captured some aspects of the true conductivity but it is not an exact reflection of what is there.
 This example has been contrived to illustrate what happens with the options of including, or omitting, the reference model in derivative terms in the objective function according to equations 1 and 2.